-SC nuclear debacle: an updated timeline
+1 year after SCE&G and Santee Cooper pulled the plug at VC Summer: How we got here

 Sept.
 26, 2017: SLED confirms it has opened an investigation.

 Sept.
-26, 2017: SC attorney general’s opinion calls Base Load Review Act “constitutionally suspect” and says the Legislature could modify the act retroactively to reduce money SCANA can recover from ratepayers and possibly even force refunds.
+26, 2017: SC attorney general’s opinion calls Base Load Review Act “constitutionally suspect” and says the Legislature could modify the act retroactively to reduce the amount of money SCANA can recover from ratepayers and possibly even force refunds.

 Sept.
 26, 2017: Office of Regulatory Staff files a petition asking that SCANA be forced to immediately stop charging customers for the project.